Bulldogs Hold Off Madison In Shootout

 LURAY — Cason Bryant’s first playoff game in a Luray uniform turned out to be one to remember.

-The freshman running back put up 221 yards and three touchdowns rushing on the way to a 52-38 victory over Madison County for the Bulldogs in the VHSL Region 2B quarterfinals.
+The freshman running back put up 221 yards and three touchdowns rushing for the second-seeded Bulldogs on the way to a 52-38 victory over seventh-seeded Madison County in the Region 2B football quarterfinals at Bulldog Field on Thursday..

-“He’s a pretty tough kid, a kid we depended on for most of the year,” Luray coach Nolan Jeffries said.
+“He’s a pretty tough kid, a kid we depended on for most of the year,” Luray head coach Nolan Jeffries said.
 “Tough kid, runs really well.
 He breaks tackles.
-We’re really proud of Cason Bryant.
+We’re really proud of Cason Bryant."

 Bryant wasn’t the only Bulldog to have a big game.
 Brady Jenkins carried for 181 yards and a couple of touchdowns in the victory.